danieldiamond/gitlab-analytics/transform/snowflake-dbt/tests/README.md

 This test makes sure there are no current employees who don't have a division or department.
 The output is the row for the employee which does not have a department or division.
-If this test fails, ping the People Group with the employee's name.
+If this test fails, ping the People Operations team with the employee's name.
 You will need to temporarily filter out the problematic candidate while it is resolved upstream.

 ### Test: no_missing_location_factors